seansfkelley/passprompt/README.md

 Interactively prompt for a password at random.

-#### `passprompt set`
+#### `passprompt config`

-Set a configuration value for passprompt.
+Set or get a configuration value for passprompt.
+Used without a second argument, the named config value is retrieved.
+When the second argument is provided, it's used to set the config value.

 See the section below for legal configuration options.

 ### configuration